What’s happening with STIs?

 As is the case with any strategy, using condoms is a personal choice to manage STIs in ways that work for each of us.
 Even if you don’t use condoms for anal (and oral) sex every time, using them sometimes can still offer some protection on the occasions that you do.
 If the possibility of having an STI is a concern for you, condoms are best for helping to reduce the likelihood of getting any.

 Different strokes for different folks

 Sometimes we may find ourselves in sexual situations where we don’t chat about how everybody involved manages STIs.
 If that’s familiar territory, condoms could be a good choice for the moment — even if you’re not usually using them with regular partners or in other situations.

 Although some people aren’t using condoms for casual sex, there’s still a majority of guys who do.
 So if you only choose one reason to use condoms, why not make that out of courtesy for someone else who wants to use them.

 In a rapidly emerging world of biomedical sexual health strategies, safe sex means different things to each of us.
 While we all navigate choosing suitable methods, what’s most important is to be respectful of other people’s choices.
 Because at the end of the day, making a choice to prevent and manage STIs and HIV in ways that work for each of us is part of a culture of care we would all want to play a part in.

 You can use our interactive map to help connect you with a good sexual health service wherever you are in Australia.

-If you’d like to discover more about HIV and sexual health testing, check out these great resources:
+If you’d like to discover more about HIV and sexual health testing, check out our Knowledge Hub along with these great resources: